-According to the U.S. Bureau of Labor Statistics (BLS), clinical laboratory workers, such as medical technicians, were projected to see an employment growth of 14% between 2014 and 2024 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), medical and clinical laboratory technicians were projected to see an employment growth of 18% between 2014 and 2024 (www.bls.gov).
 The population growth and the increase in the number of laboratory tests both contribute to the favorable employment opportunities.
-The BLS also reported that medical technicians earned a median annual wage of $38,970 as of May 2015.
+The BLS also reported that medical and clinical lab technicians earned a mean annual wage of $41,420 as of May 2015.

 Continuing Education and Certification Information

 Medical technicians continue to learn through on-the-job training.
 An associate's degree is often required for medical technician positions; however, certificate holders may work as technicians and pursue further education while gaining work experience.
 Further training, such as bachelor's degree programs, may open doors to positions as medical technologists or supervisors.

 Medical technicians working in labs are required to be registered or licensed in some states.
 Although licensing requirements may vary by states, applicants are usually required to pass written examinations.
 Many employers also require their technicians to be certified.
 Certification can be obtained through such associations as the American Medical Technologists (AMT), the American Society for Clinical Pathology (ASCP) and the American Association of Bioanalysts (AAB).